Why Netflix Stock Jumped Today

 *Stock Advisor returns as of March 18, 2020

-Anders Bylund owns shares of Netflix.
-The Motley Fool owns shares of and recommends Netflix.
+Evan Niu, CFA owns shares of Netflix and Roku.
+The Motley Fool owns shares of and recommends Netflix and Roku.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.